List of content you will read in this article:

 How to not get “Phished”

-- Analyze the email thoroughly before taking any actions
+- Analyze emails and received messages thoroughly before taking any actions.

 In order to gain access to your systems or online accounts, a brute force attack can be used.
 The attackers will try all the possible ways to crack your password using various algorithms which are carried out within milliseconds.
 A dictionary attack is one way of trying to brute-force into your systems.
 The computer tests all the words in the dictionary.
 The best course of action in protection from brute force attacks would be to have a strong password (8 characters minimum; lowercase + uppercase letters; special symbols and numbers).
 You can test your password to check how long it will take to crack it.

-Ransomware is a Malware which blocks the victim from accessing the system until a ransom is paid.
+Ransomware is malware that blocks the victim from accessing the system until a ransom is paid.
 The ransom is commonly asked to be done using cryptocurrencies.
-However, there’s no guarantee that the access will be granted even after paying the ransom.
+However, there is no guarantee that the access will be granted even after paying the ransom.
 This malware usually enters the system through a Trojan where it looks like a legitimate file in the beginning.
 You must be vigilant when you download anything from the internet and keep all your data backed up in case a ransomware attack occurs.